Is Single-View Mesh Reconstruction Ready for Robotics?: Introduction

-Our systematic evaluation of works fitting these criteria complements existing surveys that attempt to exhaustively \textit{categorise} 3D reconstruction models either generally \cite{maxim_survey_2021,kantarci_survey_2022,bai_survey_2024,wang_deep_2024}, or with a focus on specific 3D representations such as NeRFs \cite{remondino_critical_2023}, Gaussian Splatting \cite{fei_3d_2024,zhu_3d_2024}, or Meshes \cite{chen_review_2023,lei_whats_2024}.
-We are not looking to provide an exhaustive overview of the 3D reconstruction model zoo but instead fundamentally address the question whether single-view reconstruction performance of existing models is sufficient to be used in robotics. \cite{zhu_3d_2024,irshad_neural_2024} offer extensive \textit{overviews} of 3D reconstruction in robotics, but mostly focus on scanning approaches that require substantial scene coverage from the input data stream.
-In contrast, we focus specifically on single-view reconstruction models and run experiments on real-world datasets to evaluate whether the reported performance on computer vision datasets transfers to realistic robotics domains. \cite{zhang_text--3d_2023} have a somewhat similar motivation but focus on three \textit{text}-to-3D generative models, evaluate them towards use in mobile robotics, and investigate several optimisations to improve the latency vs reconstruction quality trade-off.
+Our systematic evaluation of works fitting these criteria complements existing surveys that attempt to exhaustively \textit{categorise} 3D reconstruction models either generally \cite{maxim_survey_2021,kantarci_survey_2022,bai_survey_2024,wang_deep_2024}, or with a focus on specific 3D representations such as NeRFs \cite{remondino_critical_2023}, 3DGS \cite{fei_3d_2024,zhu_3d_2024}, or Meshes \cite{chen_review_2023,lei_whats_2024}.
+We are not looking to provide an exhaustive overview of the 3D reconstruction model zoo but instead fundamentally address the question whether single-view reconstruction performance of existing models is sufficient to be used in robotics.
+While \cite{zhu_3d_2024,irshad_neural_2024} offer extensive \textit{overviews} of 3D reconstruction in robotics, they mostly focus on scanning approaches that require substantial scene coverage.
+In contrast, we focus specifically on single-view reconstruction models and run experiments on real-world datasets to evaluate whether the reported performance on computer vision datasets transfers to realistic robotics domains. \cite{zhang_text--3d_2023} have a somewhat similar motivation but focus on three \textit{text}-to-3D generative models for mobile robotics, and investigate several optimisations to improve the latency vs reconstruction quality trade-off.
 We instead evaluate a broad and representative range of \textit{image}-to-3D models for real-to-sim reconstruction.

 In Section \ref{sec:desiderata}, we delineate desiderata for single-view 3D reconstruction models that robotics domains necessitate.
-While this is not a survey, we nevertheless provide a brief taxonomy of existing 3D reconstruction approaches in Section \ref{sec:taxonomy}.
+While then provide a brief taxonomy of existing 3D reconstruction approaches in Section \ref{sec:taxonomy}.
 Even though this work does not focus on multi-view approaches, such works are included for completeness and we refer the reader to relevant surveys, where appropriate.
 In Section \ref{sec:experiments}, we systematically evaluate a selection of single-view 3D reconstruction models towards these desiderata to see to what extent existing models are readily applicable in the robotics domain.
 Finally, in Section \ref{sec:discussion} we summarise and discuss our findings and position them in the broader context of current research directions.